red-gate/level-up-academy/web-training/JavaScript/Week 7 - NPM/Instructions.md

 - Add a new script to `package.json` called `start` that runs `parcel index.html`
 - Run `npm start`
 - Navigate to `http://localhost:1234` and verify that your web page produces console output
+- Add the `.cache` and `dist` directories from parcel to your gitignore
 - Commit; switch drivers

 Your JavaScript now runs in the client!